 I also have participated to the development of a more comprehensive library file with AEi Systems.
 There are currently more than 200 PWM IC models in this file and you can obtain a detailed quotation and information via this link.

 Yes, I know, there is place for more and there are subjects that I did not cover.
 However, this last book took me three years to finish and I felt I was writing a new never ending story... : ) I therefore kept interesting stuff for a next edition, in a few years from now.
 For instance, I will show where the phase margin value come from and how to analytically link the crossover frequency and the phase margin to the converter output impedance.

 Please, forgive me in advance in case you find errors, mistakes or typos, despite all the efforts in trapping them, there might still be some left, even further to thorough corrections ran by numerous reviewers.
-I will maintain a list of collected remarks, with credits to authors that have found them!
-The file will regularly be updated.
-Also, if you liked the book, please drop me a line and I will post some comments there or fill up the forms on the vendor sites.
-Merci in advance!
+I have maintained a list of collected remarks, with credits to authors that have found them!
 The corrections file for the first edition is here, compiling all errors and mistakes previously published.